 Increased carbon footprint

-The widespread use of synthetic fibres and specifically polyester has the biggest impact on the environment.
-Polyester emits up to three times carbon dioxide than other fibres such as cotton.
+The widespread use of synthetic fibers and specifically polyester has the biggest impact on the environment.
+Polyester emits up to three times carbon dioxide than other fibers such as cotton.
 It can also take hundreds of years to degrade yet more than 50 percent of clothes are made from this material.
 Due to increased consumption in the form of fast fashion, there has been a 157 percent increase in the amount of polyester used in clothing since the year 2000 to date.
-Such number should encourage us to choose sustainable fashion brands that produce clothes from natural fibres instead.
+Such number should encourage us to choose sustainable fashion brands that produce clothes from natural fibers instead.

 Water consumption and pollution

-Approximately 2 billion pairs of jeans are produced each year and a pair takes up to 7,000 litres of water to produce.
-It takes up to 2,700 litres of water to make a single shirt.
+Approximately 2 billion pairs of jeans are produced each year and a pair takes up to 7,000 liters of water to produce.
+It takes up to 2,700 liters of water to make a single shirt.
 Over 1.5 million tonnes of hazardous chemicals, which permanently impact the environment, are used in the production of these clothing.
-Chemicals such as azo dyes, NPEs and toxic perfluorinated substances are carcinogenic to animals and humans.
+Chemicals such as azo dyes, NPEs, and toxic perfluorinated substances are carcinogenic to animals and humans.
 In total, up to 20 percent of global water pollution can be attributed to the clothing industry.

 Dumping, landfills, waste

 The rate at which we are consuming and discarding clothes is contributing to mass waste not only in our own landfills but also in developing countries.
 First, 6 percent of textiles produced each year are floor waste and this ends in landfills in the developing countries where our clothes are made.
 While 80 percent of the clothes discarded by consumers in major cities could be reused, these typically end up in landfills too.
 In the US alone, clothing landfills occupy more than 125 million cubic yards each year and the worst part is that most of these clothes are made from non-biodegradable materials.